Harishpandu43/devops-project/README.md

 - Install Docker, github, kubernetes and other required plugins on jenkins.

 - Jenkins pipeline will take agents from EKS pods. dockeragent folder has the agent image which is used to create the jenkins-agents pods in EKS.
+I am using Podman as it is a daemonless and can run containers on containers.

 - Build the job to push the docker image to ECR repo and deploy the sample nodejs app in kubernetes using helm charts.